theevilmathcat/ANOVA-THE-COMPLETE-GUIDE/README.md

 Complete ANOVA Guide for Minitab - Weightlifting Theme

 A comprehensive, practical guide to Analysis of Variance (ANOVA) using Minitab, specifically tailored for sports science, exercise physiology, and weightlifting research applications.
+It has 2 files:

+a) the context.md file with a simplified overview of what to do

+b) guide.md - which has a comprehensive step-by-step.

 📋 Overview

 This guide provides a complete reference for understanding, selecting, and executing various ANOVA designs in Minitab, with weightlifting-themed examples throughout.
 It covers everything from basic one-way ANOVA to complex mixed designs and assumption corrections.